Bandenbekämpfung: World War II

-Across western and southern Europe, the implementation of anti-bandit operations was uneven, owing to a constantly evolving set of rules of engagement, command and control disputes at the local level, and the complexity of regional politics with regard to the regime's goals in each respective nation.

-Throughout the war in Europe, and especially during the German-Soviet War, 1941–45, these doctrines amalgamated with the Nazi regime's genocidal plans for the racial reshaping of the Eastern Europe to secure "living space" (Lebensraum) for Germany.
-In the first eleven months of the war against the Soviet Union, the German forces liquidated in excess of 80,000 alleged partisans.
-Implemented by units of the SS, Wehrmacht and Order Police, Bandenbekämpfung as applied by the Nazi regime and directed by the SS across occupied Europe led to mass crimes against humanity and was an instrumental part of the Holocaust.

 Führer Directive 46

 In July 1942, Himmler was appointed to lead the security initiatives in rear areas.
 One of his first actions in this role was the prohibition of the use of "partisan" to describe counter-insurgents.
 Bandits (Banden) was the term chosen to be used by German forces.
 Hitler insisted that Himmler was "solely responsible" for combating bandits except in districts under military administration; such districts were under the authority of the Wehrmacht.
 The organisational changes, putting experienced SS killers in charge, and language that criminalised resistance, whether real or imagined, presaged the transformation of security warfare into massacres.

 The radicalisation of "anti-bandit" warfare saw further impetus in the Führer Directive 46 of 18 August 1942, where security warfare's aim was defined as "complete extermination".
 The directive called on the security forces to act with "utter brutality", while providing immunity from prosecution for any acts committed during "bandit-fighting" operations.

 The directive designated the SS as the organisation responsible for rear-area warfare in areas under civilian administration.
 In areas under military jurisdiction (the Army Group Rear Areas), the Army High Command had the overall responsibility.
 The directive declared the entire population of "bandit" (i.e. partisan-controlled) territories as enemy combatants.
 In practice, this meant that the aims of security warfare was not pacification, but complete destruction and depopulation of "bandit" and "bandit-threatened" territories, turning them into "dead zones" (Tote Zonen).